NagarjunMa/personal-portfolio/README.md

 ### Build the Docker Image

+The Docker Image can be built using the below command
-docker build -t personal-portfolio .
+-   docker build -t personal-portfolio .

 ### Running the application
+Soon after the docker image is built, you can run the docker image using the below mentioned command

-docker run -d -p 3000:3000 personal-portfolio
+-   docker run -d -p 3000:3000 personal-portfolio

-### Open your web browser and navigate to http://localhost:3000.
+### Access the application
+To access the application navigate to we browser and enter the following URL => http://localhost:3000.